byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

   (trade off between learning testenches and testing their circuits properly)

 - Does it make sense to break this up into two pieces: one 8-bit controller and one 3-byte controller?
 Perhaps make a single controller for the ADXL that is general.
 FOrcing a 8-bit repreaed controller isn't that general.
--->
+  - Probably have them just create a design that does the full 24-bit transfer as one step.
+Perhaps make the number of bits for a transfer a parameter.
+- Move the synthesis step from the next assignment back to this assignment (the out of context synthesis step) -->